Photo Source: Copyrighted © 2022

 Isudas All rights reserved.
 Used with permission

 Map Source: People Group data: Omid.
 Map geography: UNESCO / GMI.
 Map Design: Joshua Project.

 |Online Audio NT:||No|

 |Affinity Bloc:||South Asian Peoples|

-The word 'rangrez' means a dyer in the Persian language, and the community has been connected with this occupation, while others were tailors and washermen.
-They have three subdivisions: the Lalgarh, Nilgarh, and Chhipi.
-Chhipi are placed in the lowest position, because they dyed and printed clothes; whereas the Lalgarh and Nilgarh generally prepare color from indigo.
-They are a Sunni Muslim community.
-They also visit the shrines of various Sufi saints found in North India, such as Khwaja Moinuddin Chishti.
-The Rangrez now have Other Backward caste status in most states of North India.
-There are a number of Rangrez caste associations.
+The word rangrez means a dyer in the Persian language, and the community has been connected with this occupation, while others were tailors and washermen.
+They consist of three subdivisions: the Lalgarh, Nilgarh and Chhipi.
+The community places the Chhipi in the lowest position because they dyed and printed clothes whereas the Lalgarh and Nilgarh generally prepare color from indigo.
+A number of Rangrez caste associations exist.
 Quite a few Rangrez have immigrated to Pakistan.